GLOBAL MARKETS-Stocks slide on rate hike talk, German data; euro off

 government debt.

-yields at 89 basis points, a move driven by the jump in
+at 88 basis points, a move driven by the jump in longer-dated

 Oil prices pulled back after surging more than 4 percent on